 To Serve optional

-- To begin, slice the tomatoes and remove the inner seeds and jelly.
-If you prefer a runnier salsa, you can omit this part.
-Then, chop what's left of the tomatoes and add them to a mixing bowl.
+- To begin, slice the tomatoes and remove the inner seed portion (if you prefer a runnier salsa, omit this part).
+Then, dice what's left of the tomatoes and add them to a mixing bowl.

-- For the jalapeño, cut it in half lengthwise.
+- Next, finely dice the white onion and mince the garlic and cilantro.
+Cut the jalapeño in half lengthwise.
 With a small spoon, scrape out the seeds and finely mince the pepper.
-Add that to the bowl as well.
+Add everything to the mixing bowl with the tomatoes.

-- Serve this salsa fresca with some homemade tortilla chips for a tasty snack or appetizer!
+- Serve this salsa fresca with some homemade tortilla chips for a tasty snack or appetizer.
+Happy eating!

 ♻️ Similar recipes

-Yes, you can make this in a food processor if you prefer.
-Just make sure you pulse to mix everything to prevent over chopping the veggies into a mush.
+Yes, you can make this pico de gallo in a food processor if you prefer.
+Just make sure you pulse everything to prevent over chopping the veggies.

 Yes, you can absolutely use other tomatoes.
-We just find the Roma variety is readily available and fairly cheap.
-But, you can use whichever variety you prefer.
-The Spruce Eats has a post on the best tomatoes for salsa for reference.
+We find the Roma variety is readily available and affordable, but you can use whichever variety you prefer.

-If you don't like cilantro, or don't have access to any, you can omit it completely.
-We've also think fresh oregano, basil, or green onions could be good in place of cilantro.
+If you don't like cilantro or don't have access to any, you can omit it completely.
+We also think fresh oregano, basil, or green onions would make a good replacement.